Edward Gibbon: First fame and the Grand tour: 1758–1765

 Here, Gibbon first conceived the idea of composing a history of the city, later extended to the entire empire, a moment he described later as his "Capitoline vision":

 It was at Rome, on the fifteenth of October 1764, as I sat musing amidst the ruins of the Capitol, while the barefooted fryars were singing vespers in the temple of Jupiter, that the idea of writing the decline and fall of the City first started to my mind.

-Womersley (Oxford Dictionary of National Biography, p.
-12) notes the existence of "good reasons" to doubt the statement's accuracy.
+Womersley notes the existence of "good reasons" to doubt the statement's accuracy.
 Elaborating, Pocock ("Classical History," ¶ #2) refers to it as a likely "creation of memory" or a "literary invention", given that Gibbon, in his autobiography, claimed that his journal dated the reminiscence to 15 October, when in fact the journal gives no date.